ymshenyu/Trivia/backend/README.md

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

-## Tasks

-One note before you delve into your tasks: for each endpoint you are expected to define the endpoint and response data.
-The frontend will be a plentiful resource because it is set up to expect certain endpoints and response data formats already.
-You should feel free to specify endpoints in your own way; if you do so, make sure to update the frontend or you will get some unexpected behavior.

-1. Use Flask-CORS to enable cross-domain requests and set response headers.
-2. Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
-This endpoint should return a list of questions, number of total questions, current category, categories.
-3. Create an endpoint to handle GET requests for all available categories.
-4. Create an endpoint to DELETE question using a question ID.
-5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
-6. Create a POST endpoint to get questions based on category.
-7. Create a POST endpoint to get questions based on a search term.
-It should return any questions for whom the search term is a substring of the question.
-8. Create a POST endpoint to get questions to play the quiz.
-This endpoint should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
-9. Create error handlers for all expected errors including 400, 404, 422 and 500.

 REVIEW_COMMENT
 ```
 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.